-When depression ends, a couple may blink in happy disbelief as they emerge into the light again from a long darkness in the relationship.
+When a partner’s depression ends, a couple may feel happy disbelief as they emerge into the light again from a long darkness in the relationship.
 They’ve been desperate to understand how an intimate partner could possibly have grown silent, angry, emotionally never there, reluctant to touch or talk about anything.
 Then suddenly they’re back, feeling great again.
 Life is restored.
 They knew such a wonderful relationship couldn’t possibly turn so bad for long.

 If it’s you who’s been depressed, you know what it means to feel alive, like yourself again.
 It’s euphoric to feel new energy, to get your mind working clearly, to realize once more how much you love your partner.
 You wonder how you could have been so distant and angry.

 Are you both done with depression?
 Unfortunately, you may not be.
 Some people may have one prolonged, severe period with depression but then recover and never go through it again.
 Quite commonly, though, a partner’s depression can return or morph into a less intense but chronic form that never really goes away.

 Even if depression does come back, it need not have the same rending effect on your relationship that it did the first time.

 It’s easy to worry excessively about the chance for future episodes.
 That’s only natural in the early phases of the turn-around.
 However, it’s not much of a recovery if your life remains dominated by that concern or by a sense of doom about the future.

 Empowerment through Awareness

 Optimism and pessimism can both be blind and excessive.
 Realism about the possible recurrence of depression is important, especially if coupled with a sense of empowerment about how to deal with any further episodes.

 You start with the fact that you as a couple have already survived depression once.
 It may feel that the experience was so horrible you just want to put the whole thing behind you and never have to deal with it again.
 But the fact is that you have learned a great deal, and deepening that understanding is a key to being able to handle any future recurrence.